mrazomej/phd/src/chapter_02/section_07_methods.md

 ### Bayesian Parameter Estimation {#bayesian-parameter-estimation .unnumbered}

-In this work, we determine the the most likely parameter values for the inducer dissociation constants $K_A$ and $K_I$ of the active and inactive state, respectively, using Bayesian methods.
+In this work, we determine the most likely parameter values for the inducer dissociation constants $K_A$ and $K_I$ of the active and inactive state, respectively, using Bayesian methods.
 We compute the probability distribution of the value of each parameter given the data $D$, which by Bayes' theorem is given